Mtbrker404/gencg_h2501/readme.md

 ----Week 02----

-In 1700's there were only 700 Millions humans roaming this stinky rock, in 1950's there were 2 Billion humans alive.
+In 1700's there were only 700 Millions humans roaming this rock, in 1950's there were 2 Billion humans alive.
 So how come only 75 years later we approching 10 Billion humans soon so fast ?

 Multiplication is scary